marcelobarrosufu/brewbuddy/README.md

  - Read internal temperature (for protection or calibration).
  - Low battery indication at startup.

-# Author
+# Licensing

-BrewBuddy was created from scracth by me, Marcelo Barros.
-I am an electrical engineer, professor and home brewer.
-After some bad experiences with uncalibrated analog thermometers I decided to create my own thermometer, agregating additional functionalities for mashing and boiling.
+BrewBuddy by Marcelo Barros de Almeida is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+If you want to create a commercial device based on BrewBuddy, please contact me for other licenses and prices.